Choosing Online Therapy

 Most of us are familiar with using a telephone or mobile phone and most of us are comfortable using this form of communication and overall, it is a reliable form of communication.
 When using your phone bear in mind the following:- is the strength of your phone signal reliable, do you have a clear landline, are you up to date with your bill payments, are you going to “run out” of credit?
 These are important things to think about as you would not want your therapy session to end abruptly.

-Knowing that your phone call won’t be interrupted by connection issues is not enough, you also need to switch off any disruptions that could disturb you, like the settings on your phone….the notification settings for incoming calls, texts and emails…these can all be distracting if left on.
+Knowing that your phone call won’t be interrupted by connection issues is not enough, you also need to switch off any disruptions that could disturb you, for instance the settings on your phone….the notification settings for incoming calls, texts and emails…these can all be distracting if left on.

 If telephone therapy is your choice of communication, we will agree to an appointment time and day for me to call you.
 This will be further discussed when completing your contract.